Produce DIY Custom 8 Frame Cedar beehives just like Sweet Mountain Farm or Order one from us Today!

 There are some common sense objections from the old time beekeeper about the honeybees not taking kindly to the cedar smell.
 The thinking goes something like this, “if an insect is repelled by the smell of cedar then the honeybee will be repelled.”
 The second objection is that honey being hygroscopic will absorb the cedar odor.

-At SMF we keep the cedar on the inside of the hive rough sawn.
-It is our experience that our Russian honeybees heavily propolize the interior of the hive, smoothing out the rough sawn interior.
-The propolis seals off any outgassed cedar odor and creates an anti-viral and naturally antiseptic hive.
+At SMF we keep the cedar on the inside of the hive rough.
+It is our experience that Russian honey bees heavily propolize the interior of the hive, smoothing out the rough interior.
+The propolis seals off any out gassed cedar odor and creates a resistant anti-viral, anti-fungal, and anti-bacterial hive.

 The 8 frame telescoping cover is sometimes called an outer cover and is designed to protect the hive from weather damage, it is waterproof, and covered in sheet metal.